 Outside sink for washing dishes.

-Creek side camping on level sand, dirt, and rock beds with well kept grassy grounds makes this campground a perfect place to relax after a day of Moab fun.
+Creek side camping on level sand, dirt, and rock beds with well kept natural landscaping makes this campground a perfect place to relax after a day of Moab fun.
 A Horseshoe pit and Corn Hole games are adjacent to camping area.

 Grilling stations available on the property.